quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 parse first flights from the original version.
 If it does not, then it starts incompatible version negotiation, see {{incompat-vn}}, which causes the client to initiate a new connection with a different version.
-For instance, if the client initiates a connection with version 1 and the server starts incompatible version negotiation and the client then initiates a new connection with version 2, we say that the first connection's client chosen version is 1, the second connection's client chosen is 2, and the original version for the entire sequence is 1.
+For instance, if the client initiates a connection with version A and the server starts incompatible version negotiation and the client then initiates a new connection with version B, we say that the first connection's client chosen version is A, the second connection's client chosen version is B, and the original version for the entire sequence is A.

 If the server can parse the first flight, it can either establish the connection using the client's chosen version, or it MAY select any other compatible version, as described in {{compat-vn}}.

 Note that it is possible for a server to have the ability to parse the first flight of a given version without fully supporting it, in the sense that it